UPPMAX/install-methods/comp/perl_modules/perl_modules-5.18.4-install-README.md

 As I encounter additional Perl modules, I install them in this package.
 Is there a way to get the list of modules I have actually requested, like with MacPorts?

+Apparently not.
+I just installed `Array::Unique`, and I'm sure there are others.

 Generate list of installed modules
 ----------------------------------